Human-assisted Robotic Policy Refinement via Action Preference Optimization: Summary

 \section{Summary}

-In this work, we propose a human-assisted action preference optimization method to correct interaction failure and achieve stable optimization for VLA models.
-We first illustrate our human-assisted interaction trajectories collection process as demonstrated in Figure~\ref{fig:real_world_intervention}.
-Further, we demonstrate our method’s ability to autonomously recover from failure scenarios as shown in Figure~\ref{fig:correction}.
-In the end, we provide comparison videos against other methods, highlighting the effectiveness of our approach in both real-world and simulation scenarios.
+In this work, we propose the action preference optimization method to correct interaction failure and achieve stable optimization for VLA models.
+In the supplementary video, we illustrate our human-assisted interaction trajectories collection process as demonstrated in Figure~\ref{fig:real_world_intervention}.
+We also provide comparison videos against other methods, highlighting the effectiveness of our approach in both real-world and simulation scenarios.